richardschoen/howtostuff/setup_ibmi_acs_odbcssl_windows.md

 ***Until you want to use SSL to connect to your database via ODBC instead of unsecured access......***

-I was trying to set up my IBM i Access ODBC Driver with SSL on a Windows machine and every time I ran ```cwbping mysysname /ssl:1``` I got the following error: ```Error message CWBCO1050 - "The system certificate is not trusted.```
+I was trying to set up my IBM i Access ODBC Driver with SSL on a Windows machine and every time I ran ```cwbping mysysname /ssl:1``` to test SSL connectivity for the ODBC driver I got the following error: ```Error message CWBCO1050 - "The system certificate is not trusted.```

 My regular IBM i Access services (Java) such as Telnet were working fine with SSL, so I knew the issue had to be with the Windows based ODBC drivers (different technology - C/C++) and its need to use a different certificate store for SSL certs.
-The certificate store file for IBM i Access Winddows package is named: ```C:\Users\Public\Documents\IBM\Client Access\cwbssldf.kdb``` and I believe it uses GSKit to encrypt and decrypt certificates.
+The certificate store file for IBM i Access Windows package is named: ```C:\Users\Public\Documents\IBM\Client Access\cwbssldf.kdb``` and I believe it uses GSKit to encrypt and decrypt certificates.

 The ```CWBCO1050``` error usually occurs when you have SSL configured, but have not downloaded the public Certificate Authority certificate or the system Client/Server certificate to the PC key database.
 Or you have the public Certificate Authority certificate certificate downloaded but it's not marked marked as trusted in the PC key database."